loafey/master-thesis/Thesis/TODO/Major.md

   - [ ] This carefully about what is a key message and what is a "distraction" (and cut be cut / reduced).

+- 2.3
+  - [ ] 1st paragraph: style/tone: this is the first use of "you" in the
+    whole thesis.
+I suggest you rephrase to keep the text more consistent.

 ## 3. Lithium
 - 3.2 Kinds & types
   - [ ] "It is forbidden to construct a pair of two stacks": I don't